Using a lightweight LED head torch to read a map at night

 Focus beam adjuster

 While some head torches have entirely separate spotlights (narrow beams) and floodlights (wide beams), many use a focus adjuster to enable you to pick the precise width of your beam.
-Wide beams work best for close-up tasks like map-reading while focused beams are better for picking out points in the distance.
+Wide beams work best for close-up tasks like map reading, while focused beams are better for picking out points in the distance.

 Swapping between spot to flood with the click of a button is often the least fiddly.
-However, being able to completely tailor your beam width can be really useful in some situations; you may find a beam width somewhere in the middle is better for walking over rough terrain or fast trail running when you want to able to scout the whole trail for the easiest route.
+However, being able to tailor your beam width completely can be useful in some situations; you may find a beam width somewhere in the middle is better for walking over rough terrain or fast trail running when you want to be able to scout the whole trail for the easiest route.

 Brightness modes